 Offer to purchase a car on the spot if the dealer will meet your price requirements.
 Offer a price that is reasonable, usually at or slightly above invoice.
 Come armed with information about how you came to this price, and ask for a commitment in writing that they agree to it.

 Oil Change Scams

 If you do decide to use a local garage to repair your car or just do a basic service or oil change then be careful.
-Watch this video on some of the car services out there today:

 Don’t tie yourself into one make or model, but also avoid opening yourself to every single car.
 You should go into a dealership with a goal-orientated flexibility.
 This means that you need to research two or three cars beforehand and then be willing to switch between these based on the best negotiation.